ParthGandhiNUS/tp/docs/DeveloperGuide.md

 #### Design Considerations
    * Support for adding multiple students taking the same class/subject at once
    * Need to take down students' name and phone number as these are used to prevent duplicate entries in masterStudentList
-   * Need to have a different parser to make it easy for the users to add many studetns
+   * Need to have a different parser to make it easy for the users to add many students

 #### Implementation and Rationale
-   * **Standardised Subject and Classes Attended**: Simplify adding users in text file for user
+   * **Standardised Subject and Classes Attended**: Simplify adding users in text file for user.
-   * **Common Regex**: Using " ~~ " to separate all other attributes like Student Name, Phone Number and Grade ensures it is easy for the user to add many students
+   * **Common Regex**: Using " ~~ " to separate all other attributes like Student Name, Phone Number and Grade ensures it is easy for the user to add many students.
-   * **Checker for same student**: Ensures that we dont have duplicate entries of one student.
+   * **Checker for same student**: Ensures that we don't have duplicate entries of one student.
-   * **Checker for same subject**: Ensures that an existing student does not get duplicate entries of the same subject (Not applicable for new students for obvious reasons)
+   * **Checker for same subject**: Ensures that an existing student does not get duplicate entries of the same subject (Not applicable for new students for obvious reasons).

 ### ArchiveCommands Component
 The `ArchiveCommands` class is responsible for transferring students from the student list to archive list and vice versa, using methods `archiveStudent` and `unarchiveStudent`.